 SPAKOVSKY: Sure.
 Thanks for having me on.

 CORNISH: One more note, as this debate continues.
 Attorney General Eric Holder, the nation's top law enforcement officer, has promised extra scrutiny for the new voting laws in order to maintain civil rights protections.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.